Esri/arcgis-maps-sdk-kotlin-samples/samples/query-features-with-arcade-expression/README.md

 ## Additional information

+This sample uses the `geoview-compose` module of the [ArcGIS Maps SDK for Kotlin Toolkit](https://developers.arcgis.com/kotlin/toolkit/) to implement a Composable MapView.

 Visit [Getting Started](https://developers.arcgis.com/arcade/) on the *ArcGIS Developer* website to learn more about Arcade expressions.

 ## Tags

-Arcade evaluator, Arcade expression, identify layers, portal, portal item, query
+Arcade evaluator, Arcade expression, compose, identify layers, portal, portal item, query, toolkit